gabrielqueiroz/independent_study/README.md

 * **More**

-For more information please consult http://nil.cs.uno.edu/projects/.
+For more information please visit http://nil.cs.uno.edu/projects/.